Basic Data Types

 The event data you store in KurrentDB is composed of an event type, an event id, payload data, metadata and a content type.

-In sec this is modelled as EventData
+In sec this is modelled as EventData with types that are explained below.

 EventType